 On a recent trip to Honolulu, I was tempted to order the bento lunch at Sam Choi's on Nimitz Highway.
 How could I pass up a plateful of mahimahi, teriyaki beef and chicken, an omelet, steamed rice and spam?
 It was a lot of food for under $11.00.
 I couldn't think of a better way to start our brief and hectic visit to Honolulu.

+24 hours in Santa Barbara and we found two terrific restaurants to talk about.
+Yesterday we ate dinner at Arigato Sushi on 1225 State Street and were treated to new and memorable dishes including Mrs. Ebilyn, a shrimp gyoza, Locals Only, a mix of scallops and minced crabmeat served in a shell, wikiwiki roll, sushi with crab and avocado, and yellowtail kama (collarbone).
+The staff, of young people were very nice.
+And I learned to say "cheers" in Japanese.
+Kampai!
 Today we had lunch at the Harbor Restaurant at Stearn's Wharf.
 What a view of the beach and Pacific waters!
 For starters we had the Santa Barbara Roll, a wrap with chicken, avocado, tomatoes and lettuce served with chips, salsa and guacamole.
 For my main entrée, I ordered crabcakes with steamed vegetables and my sister and niece shared the mixed seafood dish with mahimahi, calamari, breaded shrimp, maui onion rings and vegetables.
 The portions were generous and we had food leftover "to take out".

 Parking a houseboat on one of Amsterdam's canals entails paying a monthly "parking" fee based on the size of the houseboat.
 Add to that the maintenance expense.
 And buying a houseboat is as expensive as buying a condo or a house on terra firma.
 At the Houseboat Museum I noted the asking price for houseboats currently on the market.
 The lowest price was 199,000 euros for an older houseboat.
 There were several listed at 300,000 euros and up.
 Of course it's possible to have a new houseboat built to your specifications but before you proceed, check first if there's an available mooring space and secure it.